Bitcoin-com/slp-wallet-sdk-ios/Sample/SLPWalletDemo/README.md

 ### Playing with the SDK

+You can create an SLP wallet in a few lines only.
 This code comes from [WalletManager.swift](SLPWalletDemo/Common/Manager/WalletManager.swift).
-You can create a SLP wallet in few lines only.
-All other files don't concern the SDK but mainly UI.
+All other files are UI related code and don't concern the SDK.

 ```swift
 //